IHE/ITI.PCF/input/pagecontent/volume-1.md

 - no consent is available, or
 - that there is no mechanism to capture consent, or
-- that consent existance of a consent does not impact Access Control.
+- that the existence of a consent does not impact Access Control.
 Such as when consent is used to simply flag that this patient has been presented with the privacy policy.

 **Main Flow**: